In Python, data types can be divided into two main categories: value types and reference types

 Passing Arguments to Functions

-When we pass variables to functions, we must consider whether they are value types or reference types.
+When we pass variables to functions, we need to consider whether they are value types or reference types.

 def double_number(num):